In-context Learning in Presence of Spurious Correlations

 We start our analysis in the standard setting of having a single classification task with spurious features.
 We consider the conventional approach of obtaining an in-context learner, wherein a transformer is trained on sequences of form $(x_1, y_1, \ldots, x_k, y_k, x_{k+1})$ to predict the label $y_{k+1}$ of the query example $x_{k+1}$.
-We find that this conventional approach leads to models that do classification \emph{ignoring the context}, essentially memorizing the task.
-Furthermore, these models lack robustness to changes of the correlation between the label and spurious features.
+We find that this conventional approach leads to \emph{in-weights learning}~\citep{chan2022data}, wherein models perform classification \emph{ignoring the context}, essentially memorizing the task.
+Furthermore, these models lack robustness to changes in the correlation between the label and spurious features.
 In particular, we observe a significant performance drop when the query follows a distribution in which the label and spurious feature correlation is zero.
-We propose an effective approach of addressing the task memorization issue.
-Namely, we find that task memorization can be mitigated greatly by randomly permuting input embedding dimensions for each training sequence.
+We propose an effective approach to reduce in-weights learning and improve in-context learning.
+Namely, we find that in-weights learning can be greatly mitigated by randomly permuting input embedding dimensions for each training sequence.
 To address the issue of spurious features, we propose a novel way of forming ICL instances and a suitable transformer architecture, which work together to simulate distribution shift with respect to spurious features in the context.
 Overall, our proposed techniques lead to strong in-context learners that outperform established methods such as 1-NN, empirical risk minimization (ERM), and GroupDRO~\citep{Sagawa*2020Distributionally}, suggesting that the in-context learner implements a more specialized algorithm.